colinaut/alpinejs-plugin-simple-validate/README.md

 Very simple form validation plugin for [AlpineJS](https://alpinejs.dev).
 This plugin is designed, like AlpineJS itself, to be sprinkled in as needed.
 What this plugin does not do is impose an opinionated structure for your form data or functionality.
 It can be used with or without x-model.

 The x-validate directive allows for simple validation and error display on individual form elements.
 And the $validate() magic function grants easy access to the same validation functions for use as booleans in x-show and and x-bind.
+This plugin also saves all the field data for each form in a reactive object which can be used for form validation prior to submission (see 'Magic formData functions' below)

 ## Usage

 ### Directive x-validate

 1. Add x-validate along with modifiers on any form element `x-validate.required.email`
-   1. *x-model is not required as the x-validate checks the value directly*
+   1. *x-model is not required as the x-validate checks the value directly.
+But you do need a x-data somewhere to initiate Alpine.*
    2. validation is triggered initially only on blur; after failing once it then is triggered on 'input' to validate as the user types.
    3. If validation fails, it adds `data-valid="false"` to the form element and adds `data-error` to the field's parent element with a simple error message matching the modifier.
-For instance: `data-error="email required"`
+For instance `x-validate.required.email` displays as `data-error="email required"`
    4. If the validation passes, it adds `data-valid="true"` to the form element and removes `data-error` attribute from the parent element
 2. Add styles to make `data-error` error messages visible and/or validation visible
    1. Basic style: `[data-error]:after { content: attr(data-error); color: red;}`